astares-professional/astares-website-blog/content/posts/2024/08/2024-08-22-springinitializer.md

 ## The Solution

-The solution actually is very easy as Maven allows you to import the definitions of another POM.
+The solution is actually very easy as Maven allows you to import the definitions of another POM.

-Use the <dependencyManagement> node for that.
-You can either import in your project POM or in your custom parent POM.
+Using this mechanism one can import the necessary definitions in the <dependencyManagement> node and having an own custom parent POM definition at the same time.
+It is possible to do the import from within the projects POM or from within the own parent POM.
+Here is an example:

 ![Use import as a solution.](../images/spring-import.png)